Sea of Genes: Combining Animation and Narrative Strategies to Visualize Metagenomic Data for Museums: Visualization Design

-The majority of visitors noticed the microbial interactions and behaviors with a smaller minority noticing the day-night cycle.
-However, for some visitors, the noise in the form of random movement and poor assets occluded their ability to see the daily patterns encoded in microbial behavior.
-Our evaluation of this prototype showed visitors had interest and noticed interactions between microbes.
-A few were able to notice behaviors such as infection, eating, and working together.
-The majority, however could only glean that there is a microbial community here but failed to discern the specifics of the interaction.
-This may have been due to the presence of multiple animated elements and we hypothesize this prototype fell to Gestalt principle of Common Fate~\cite{palmer1999vision}.
-This principle states that we perceive visual elements that move in either the same speed or direction as parts of a single stimulus Multiple animated elements also have distracted visitors from paying attention to the background color change since there were so many microbes moving.
-We needed to improve how we portrayed our microbes to make clear the interactions of interest.
-Nevertheless, one takeaway was that this animation was successful in conveying the behaviors within a microbial community.
-Based on these findings it was clear that we had to improve our animation to better support visitors' interpretation of the microbial interactions and their daily rhythm.
+Our evaluation of this prototype showed visitors were interested in the interactions between microbes.
+A few noticed behaviors such as infection and eating.
+The majority, however, could only glean that there is a microbial community but may not have discerned the specifics of the behaviors or relationships.
+This may have been due to the presence of too many unique animated elements; Pylyshyn and Storm~\cite{pylyshyn1988tracking} showed people can only track up to 5 independent moving targets accurately.
+Rather than notice the individual unique animations between microbes, the excessive amount of moving elements may have led to it being processed as one entity.
+Thus, we hypothesize this prototype fell to the Gestalt principle of Common Fate~\cite{palmer1999vision}, which states humans perceive visual stimuli that move in the same speed or direction as parts of a single stimulus.
+Furthermore, processing both this visual information and decoding what it means may have distracted visitors from paying attention to the background color change.
+We needed to improve how we portrayed our microbes to make clear the interactions of interest and focus visitor attention.
+Yet, this evaluation indicated that the animation was able to convey that microbes interact with one another, enough that 55\% of visitors talked about it, the first aspect of \textbf{S1}; however, it drew too much attention, resulting in few visitors seeing or discussing the daily aspect.
+Based on the evaluation data findings, it was clear that we had to improve our animation to better support visitors' interpretation of the microbial functions and their daily rhythm.